 Mark Wallbank has been a mad researcher of everything Paranormal, Extraterrestrial and Crypto-zoological, since early childhood.

-When not creating electronic music, Photography, Blogging, writing articles, reviewing music, watching Horror movies and documentaries, collecting skulls, fossils, dead creepy crawlies and allegedly haunted items, archiving and documenting NZ’s diverse and eclectic music history and doing event promotions work,(as well as working a full time day job) I have spent countless hours investigating and furthering my research out in the field, either as part of a group or solo, since the early 80′s.
+When not creating electronic music, Photography, Blogging, writing articles, reviewing music, watching Horror movies and documentaries, collecting skulls, fossils, dead creepy crawlies and allegedly haunted items, archiving and documenting NZ’s diverse and eclectic music history and doing event promotions work,(as well as working a full time day job) I have spent countless hours investigating, exploring and furthering my research out in the field, either as part of a group or solo, since the early 80′s.

 I am also a decade long member of the somewhat prestigious Ghost Club, founded in 1862 in the UK, the world’s oldest organisation associated with psychical research.